docsforadobe/javascript-tools-guide/docs/integrating-external-libraries/defining-entry-points-for-direct-access.md

 `void ESTerminate (void );`

+#### Description

 Called when your library is being unloaded.
 See [Library termination](#library-termination).

-Takes no arguments, and returns nothing.
+#### Returns

+Nothing

 ---

 ## Additional functions

 The shared library can contain any number of additional functions.
-Each function corresponds to a JavaScript method in the ExternalObject instance.
+Each function corresponds to a JavaScript method in the [ExternalObject instance](./externalobject-object.md).
 If a function is undefined, ExtendScript throws a run-time error.

 Each function must accept the following arguments: